goodreasonai/abbey/README.md

 # Abbey 📚

 Abbey is an AI interface with notebooks, basic chat, documents, YouTube videos, and more.
 It orchestrates a variety of AI models in a private self-hosted package.
 You can run Abbey as a server for multiple users using your own authentication provider, or you can run it for yourself on your own machine.
-Abbey is highly configurable and extendible, using your chosen LLMs, TTS models, OCR models, and search engines.
+Abbey is highly configurable, using your chosen LLMs, TTS models, OCR models, and search engines.
 You can find a hosted version of Abbey [here](https://abbey.us.ai), which is used by many students and professionals.

 **Having any issues?
 Please, please post an issue or reach out to the creator directly!
 Twitter DM @gkamer8, email gordon@us.ai, or otherwise ping him – he likes it.**